PROTECTING DIGITAL ASSETS WITH FLORIDA ESTATE PLANNING

 The value at death becomes the new basis for calculating future capital gains.

 To accomplish this, we need to direct our attention to actual work and keep our new client intake as low as possible.
-To achieve this, we charge a consultation fee of $150.00 toward a consultation.
+To achieve this, we charge a consultation fee of $200.00 toward a consultation.
 If you hire us, the fee is credited to your case.
 The appointment is with the lawyer, Carolina Nunez, Esq. and not with a legal assistant.
 If you hire us, that rate applies to your service.
+For flat-rate attorney fees -- we accept BTC.

-We reduce all of our rates for law enforcement, active duty military, retired military, nurses, firefighters, EMS/Paramedics.
+We reduce all of our rates for law enforcement, active duty military, retired military, firefighters, EMS/Paramedics.

 FLORIDA LAST WILL AND TESTAMENT

-Under Florida Statutes § 732.501, any person of sound mind who is at least 18 years old may make a valid will.
-The will must also meet formalities under Fla.
+Under Fla.
+Stat § 732.501, any person of sound mind who is at least 18 years old may make a valid will.
+In addition, the will must also meet formalities under Fla.
 Stat. § 732.502, including being in writing, signed by the testator, and witnessed by two individuals.
+These formalities apply to all asset types, including digital wallets, private keys, and NFTs.

-The Cost of Fixing a DIY Florida Will Is Greater Than Doing It Right
+The Cost of Fixing a DIY Florida Will Is Higher Than Doing It Right

 -